-We went to the absolutely hilarious Cheese Rolling event this year, with our video footage featured in publications all over the world, while Good Morning America also requested the footage (not sure if it aired in the end), as people saw us crazy Brits fly down a hill at scary pace.
+We went to the absolutely hilarious Cheese Rolling back in 2019, with our video footage featured in publications all over the world, while Good Morning America also requested the footage (not sure if it aired in the end), as people saw us crazy Brits fly down a hill at scary pace.
 But what is the event, when is it and what should I bring?
 These are all questions I’ll try to answer in the following article.

 There are several ‘official’ races during the event, where the winner will win a big block of double Gloucester cheese.
 There are 3 men’s official races, as well as one women’s.
 On top of this, there are also two runs up the hill, one by very young children and another by slightly older children (teenagers…I’m not sure, I don’t have kids, they all look the same).
 Beyond the main events, there are also numerous races down the hill at the end by anyone who wants to join in, there is no cheese prize but people have often built up a little bit of courage (and a bit more drunk) by this point and are willing to give it a go.